A complete guide to Zendesk knowledge management

 Core features and capabilities of Zendesk knowledge management

-Zendesk gives you a decent set of tools for building out a knowledge base.
-Let’s dig into what you can actually do with them.
+Zendesk gives you a comprehensive set of tools for building out a professional knowledge base.
+Let's dig into what you can actually do with them.

 Content creation and organization

-When you need to write an article, Zendesk offers a pretty standard text editor where you can format text, add images, and use templates to keep things looking consistent.
-You can then sort those articles into categories and sections to make them easier to browse.
-You can also add labels to articles, which helps with filtering.
+When you need to write an article, Zendesk offers a feature-rich text editor where you can format text, add images, and use templates to keep things looking consistent and professional.
+You can then sort those articles into categories and sections to make them easy for customers to navigate.
+You can also add labels to articles, which helps with advanced filtering.

 AI and automation

-Zendesk is getting more serious about AI.
-Its generative AI can help you flesh out a few bullet points into a full article, change the tone of some text, or summarize a long document.
-For customers, its AI-powered search tries to give direct answers instead of just a list of links.
+Zendesk is a leader in support-focused AI.
+Its generative AI can help you expand bullet points into a full article, refine the tone of your text, or summarize documents.
+For customers, its AI-powered search is designed to give helpful answers directly.

 An example of an AI copilot drafting a reply within Zendesk, showcasing advanced AI automation for zendesk knowledge management.